d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 * Install/accept UAC prompt.

-# Add to PATH Environment Variable
+# Add to Path Environment Variable

+You may get an error when running make and another for rc.exe, to fix those you need to edit your Environment Variables to include the following in your Path.

 * C:\Qt\Tools\mingw492_32\bin
 * C:\Program Files (x86)\Windows Kits\10\bin\x86